flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

            authType: Pkce

            # Set to the clientId (will be used for both Pkce and ClientSecret flows)
-           # Leave empty to use the value discovered through flyteAdmin's Auth discovery endpoint.
+           # Leave empty to use the value discovered through FlyteAdmin's Auth discovery endpoint.
            clientId: <Id>

            # Set to the location where the client secret is mounted.